Canon Finally Makes a Mirrorless Camera & Our 2018 Oscars Preview [PODCAST]

 Jon Fusco, Erik Luers, and yours truly Liz Nord preview the upcoming Academy Awards, ponder whether Netflix’s total dominance of original content is good for indie filmmakers, update you on the latest in the battle for Net Neutrality, and say a sad goodbye to veteran producer Benjamin Melniker.

-Charles Haine joins us for gear news, including RED’s incessant product teases and a TV that might replace movie screens for good.
-Charles also answers an Ask No Film School question about which affordable monitors to buy.
+Charles Haine joins us for gear news, including new camera offerings from Sony and Canon in the affordable 4K mirrorless space.
+Charles also answers an Ask No Film School question about how to rig a camera to a rollercoaster.

-As always, the show also brings news you can use about gear, upcoming grant and festival deadlines, new indie film releases, weekly words of industry wisdom, and other notable things you might have missed while you were busy making films.
+As always, the show also brings news you can use about gear, upcoming grant and festival deadlines, this week’s indie film releases, industry wisdom, and other notable things you might have missed while you were busy making films.

 Listen to the episode by streaming or downloading from the embedded player above, or find on iTunes here.

 - Why You Need to Stop Making Excuses and Make a Short Film

 - ‘Madeline’s Madeline’: How Josephine Decker’s ‘Bad Process’ Led to a Great Film